Brona Croft: Production

 The concept of a female creation by Victor Frankenstein as a mate for his first was originally presented in Mary Shelley's Frankenstein.
 In that story, however, this second creature is destroyed before she is ever brought to life.
 The story is then explored in Universal Picture's 1935 film Bride of Frankenstein.
 In that film, Victor goes through with the reanimation of his Creature's mate, but she rejects her intended, and the two die in an explosion minutes after her rebirth.

-Actress Billie Piper plays a dual role in the series, first as Brona Croft, then the resurrected Lily Frankenstein.
+Actress Billie Piper plays a dual role in the series, first as Brónagh Croft, then the resurrected Lily Frankenstein.
 Creator John Logan has said that the character's third season arc was influenced by Joseph Sheridan Le Fanu's 1871 erotic vampire novella Carmilla.
 "But Carmilla is wildly erotic and romantic, and that's part of the vampire story, too.
 This season I go deeper into that idea in Lily's story because Lily has an acolyte named Justine.
 It's a very dark, romantic relationship between them."